EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 #### New
 **Major**
 - Playbooks : New module
+- Platform : Submission timeline report (available within the solutions module)
-- Roadmaps : Any DXC Employee can view any other accounts roadmap
+- Roadmaps : Any DXC Employee can view any other account roadmap

 **Minor**
+- Roadmaps : removed attachments from templates

 **Fixes**